Food Industry Management and Marketing ,Certificate

 A student pursuing an undergraduate certificate must be enrolled as a degree-seeking student at ASU.
 Undergraduate certificates are not awarded before the completion of an undergraduate degree.
 A student who already holds an undergraduate degree may pursue an undergraduate certificate as a nondegree-seeking graduate student.

-Students can advance their career options with an undergraduate certificate.
-The certificate in food industry management and marketing helps students develop additional competencies that complement the marketable knowledge and skills they acquire in their majors.
+Graduates with an undergraduate certificate have additional competencies that complement the marketable knowledge and skills they acquire in their majors, leading to increased career options.

-Graduates who have completed this undergraduate certificate often decide to pursue employment in management, marketing and sales.
+Graduates who have completed this undergraduate certificate often pursue employment in management, marketing and sales.
 Advanced degrees or certifications may be required for academic or clinical positions.

 Morrison School of Agribusiness